Cybersecurity monitoring and threat prevention startup Uptycs raises $50M

 The global endpoint security market is anticipated to reach $15 billion by 2026, Statista reports.
 A 2021 Forrester study found that 76% of enterprises have increased their use of endpoint devices since the beginning of the pandemic to support their remote, work-from-home, and hybrid workforces.
 According to the same research, 66% of enterprises believe securing their infrastructure requires a more focused, proactive approach to endpoint resilience that doesn’t leave endpoint security to chance.

 “Recent global events have accelerated the adoption of cloud services and cloud-native approaches to improve resiliency, thereby permanently changing the attack surface.
-Data doesn’t live solely on the corporate network.
-Productivity endpoints are mobile; production workloads are elastic and distributed across clouds; identity and access management has morphed into today’s firewall; and sensitive data lives in cloud-based apps like G Suite, Salesforce, and GitHub,” Uptycs CEO Ganesh Pai said in a press release.
+Data doesn’t live solely on the corporate network; productivity endpoints are mobile; production workloads are elastic and distributed across clouds; identity and access management has morphed into today’s firewall; and sensitive data lives in cloud-based apps like G Suite, Salesforce, and GitHub,” Uptycs CEO Ganesh Pai said in a press release.
 “It’s a completely different challenge to secure these attack surfaces, and we’re innovating to deliver a comprehensive solution.
 This round will help us continue to evolve our platform to enable enterprises worldwide to secure their endpoint and cloud resources both proactively and reactively.”

 Uptycs’ funding follows three years of “triple-digit” growth, according to Pai.
 The company’s customer roster includes Fortune 500 and FinTech firms like Comcast Security, Flexport, and Lookout.